The Guardians of Tomorrow: Angels of Purpose in a World of Light and Code

 Scene 4: The Shadow Emerges

 Shadow: (distorted voice) “Aria.
-You still cling to their rules.”
+Still dancing to their tune, I see.”

 ---